Popfizz013/DEEP_RACER_HACKATHON/README.md

 - A dynamic **reward function** tuned for straightaways, curves, and steering control.
 - Continuous simulation feedback and real-world testing.
 - Effective teamwork and collaboration.
 ---

+## Lessons Learned
+- **The Value of Iteration:**
+Incremental changes to the reward function helped us address specific issues without introducing new ones.

+- **Simulation Limitations:**
+While simulations are valuable, real-world testing revealed nuances like traction loss and hardware constraints.

+A clear division of tasks ensured efficiency and allowed us to leverage individual strengths.

+---